-The Promise of Creativity is that there's always another way.
-Without creativity all you have is the obvious or the outdated; you're a machine following someone else's path stuck inside the limits of other people's imaginations.
-With creativity you have limitless options!
-And in any endeavour the team with the greatest range of options has the advantage.
+Leadership, teamwork, and creativity, if you get them right you'll realise that, however hard things get, there's always another way.
+Without them all you have is the obvious or the outdated; you're a machine following someone else's path stuck inside the limits of other people's imaginations.
+With them you have limitless possibilities, endless resources, and infinite energy.

-Creativity is how you solve problems, see opportunities before anyone else, embrace change, and stay one step ahead.
-And to do that all you need is to have a strong relationship with creativity.
+Solve problems, see opportunities before anyone else, embrace change, and stay one step ahead.

 The right support at the right time in the right place

-Before we get into the details of what it means to have a strong relationship with creativity it might be helpful to think about how we can fit in to your world.
+Before we get into the details of what it means to have a strong relationship with creativity, and the leadership and teamwork dynanics that can sustain it, it might be helpful to think about how we can fit in to your world.
 All our clients are different and no two pieces of work are exactly the same, but to make things a little easier we broadly describe how we work in three ways; Build, Blend, and Boost.